-However, because you are not securing your loan against an asset, you will likely be faced with a higher interest rate, a shorter loan repayment period and in some cases, a smaller borrowing limit.
 It is also important to note that having an unsecured car loan doesn’t absolve you of responsibility for failing to repay the loan.
 If you are unable to make your loan repayments, the lender can take legal action, which may include turning your debt over to a collection agency or taking you to court.
 This would also harm your credit rating, making it harder to get approved for other loans or credit products in the future.

 - How much am I able to pay each month in loan repayments?

 - How long do I want a loan for?

 - How much money do I want to spend on a car?